Mento (character): One Year Later

 Steve Dayton is revealed to have returned with the rest of the Doom Patrol.
 Though a member of the Patrol, he furiously writes novels (remarking that he intends to entitle the series My Greatest Adventure), supposedly spurred on by a creative streak created by the helmet.
 He also seems to have developed an addiction again to his helmet, as he claims that Rita is only in love with Mento and not Steve Dayton.
 He claims to remember his days as the Crimelord, calling them "a glitch in the helmet".

-Retaining his age, though clean-shaven again, Dayton's Mento helmet is now red, and he wears a black costume with a yellow lightning bolt across it; this coloration of helmet and costume resembles his original look from the original incarnation of the Patrol.

-Seeing the truth about Dr. Niles Caulder (a.k.a. the Chief), who is trying to convince Kid Devil to join the Doom Patrol by telling him that his own teammates, the Titans, will always despise him as a freak, Dayton shakes off his addiction and finally removes the helmet.
-Thinking clearly again for the first time in years, he takes the control of the Doom Patrol from the Chief, claiming respect for the other members of the squad, and threatening the Chief if he ever reclaimed his leading role from him.
+Seeing the truth about Niles Caulder, who is trying to convince Kid Devil to join the Doom Patrol by telling him that the Titans will always despise him as a freak, Dayton shakes off his addiction and finally removes the helmet.
+Thinking clearly again for the first time in years, he takes the control of the Doom Patrol from Caulder.

-Mento is later shown, fully in possession of his mental faculties, as an occasional helper of the Justice League, filling with his cybernetically augmented mental abilities the role once held by the late Martian Manhunter.
-In such a role, he diagnoses Jericho's dissociative identity disorder, spurring the League to seek professional help for him.

-In Final Crisis #6, Mento (along with Miss Martian) is shown amongst a group of psychics who are trying to purge the world of the Anti-Life Equation.

 In the 2010 run of Doom Patrol, Mento is revealed to have left the Patrol, despite still being in contact with Caulder.
-Estranged from his wife, as his marriage failed when Rita found out how Dayton routinely used his mind-reading powers on her, he is called back by Caulder to stop an alien hive mind by using Rita's enlarged form as a proxy.
-Upon becoming aware of this new violation, Rita decides to break every remaining tie with him, blaming Caulder too for her mistreatment.
+Estranged from his wife, as his marriage failed when Rita found out how Dayton routinely used his mind-reading powers on her, he is called back by Caulder to stop an alien hive mind by using Rita as a proxy.
+Upon becoming aware of this new violation, Rita cuts ties with Mento, blaming Caulder too for her mistreatment.